-- ACDA's financial statements are prepared on a calendar year basis, whereas the Federal Aid awards (known as entitlements) that are the significant sources of revenue are provided on a program year of June 1 to May 31.
-The Lead Hazard Reduction grant covers a three year period which does not match a calendar year or Federal Aid award period. - Entitlements, based on a calendar year, are broken out as follows:
+- ACDA's financial statements are prepared on a calendar year basis, whereas the Federal Aid awards (known as entitlements) that represent almost 90% of total revenue are provided on a program year of June 1 to May 31.
+The Lead Hazard Reduction grant covered a 3 year period for the grant ended November 2020 and for 3 1⁄2 year period for the grant that began December 2020, does not match a calendar year or the Federal Aid award period. - Entitlements, based on a calendar year, are broken out as follows: